curzel-it/Schwifty/README.md

 # Schwifty

-Collection of utilities and extension for SwiftUI, AppKit and UIKit.
+Collection of utilities and extension I use in my personal projects.

 ![Time to get Schwifty!](banner.jpg)